 Project Methodology & Scope:

-Following are the steps on the methodology to determine which policy and procedures are required based on business model and how information is stored and accessed.
+Following are the steps on the methodology to determine which policy and procedures are required based on the business model and how information is stored and accessed.

 - Review of existing P & P to determine privacy and security policies that might exist as regards MA laws on privacy.